The day has finally arrived!

 This is another tricky one, because “optimized to share” is different for different platforms, and, also, changes for each platform from time-to-time.
 While individual platforms change what sizes and types of content look best only rarely, with all the platforms out there, it’s a pretty constant trickle.

 What you want to consider are the sizes of the images, the length and content of your excerpts, and the length and content of your titles.
-There are other aspects to consider, but basically you should put some real though into making people want to click on whatever stub you’re showing them.
+There are other aspects to consider, but basically you should put some real thought into making people want to click on whatever stub you’re showing them.

 Observe Some Simple Best Practices